 - Bring her to camp when she has been fever-free for 24 hours

-If your daughter is a bus-rider, please do not put her on the bus if she has a fever or has had one in the past 24 hours.
+If your camper is a bus-rider, please do not put her on the bus if she has a fever or has had one in the past 24 hours.
 Bus riders who arrive with a fever will not be allowed in camp, and you will be called to come and take her home until she is fever-free for 24 hours.

 Second, we will be conducting our health screening across the river before you enter camp.
-In addition to our standard check-in, which includes a temperature check and a head-lice check, you will be asked a few extra questions, including — but not limited to — your daughter’s exposure to any sickness in the past week, as well as whether or not she was vaccinated this year against the flu.
-If she is arriving by a method of transportation other than car, you will receive this questionnaire ahead of time and you may mail it in or send it with your daughter.
-If your daughter has a fever on Opening Day, we will ask that she not come in to camp until she has recovered.
+In addition to our standard check-in, which includes a temperature check and a head-lice check, you will be asked a few extra questions, including — but not limited to — your camper’s exposure to any sickness in the past week, as well as whether or not she was vaccinated this year against the flu.
+If she is arriving by a method of transportation other than car, you will receive this questionnaire ahead of time and you may mail it in or send it with your camper.
+If your camper has a fever on Opening Day, we will ask that she not come in to camp until she has recovered.
 If you have any questions regarding this, please don’t hesitate to contact us.

 *Note: anyone with medications or special needs will still have a private check-in with the doctor in the Infirmary once crossing the river.

-Lastly, on Opening or Closing Day, if you or anyone in your family has been ill or had a fever within 24 hours, we respectfully ask that you not come to camp, for the safety of your daughter and all of our campers and staff.
+Lastly, on Opening or Closing Day, if you or anyone in your family has been ill or had a fever within 24 hours, we respectfully ask that you not come to camp, for the safety of your camper and all of our campers and staff.

 Another challenge of living in close quarters is the quick and easy spread of head lice.
 Camp Alleghany partners with a professional lice screening company based in Richmond, VA, called The Nit Fairies to provide lice screenings on the Opening Day of each session, as well as the middle of the session during 1st and 2nd Terms.
-If a representative from The Nit Fairies finds lice or nits in your daughter’s hair, one of us from the medical team will double-check to verify the finding.
-In this case, you have the option to pay The Nit Fairies $200.00 to treat your daughter in camp, or you can take her home to treat her yourself.
+If a representative from The Nit Fairies finds lice or nits in your camper’s hair, one of us from the medical team will double-check to verify the finding.
+In this case, you have the option to pay The Nit Fairies $200.00 to treat your camper in camp, or you can take her home to treat her yourself.
 She will not be allowed to come in to camp until she is lice- and nit-free.

 *Please see the following page links on the Forms & Info page of the Camp Alleghany website:

-If your daughter has been exposed to lice or currently has lice on Opening Day and you are aware of it, please do not bring her to camp or put her on the bus until she has been properly treated.
+If your camper has been exposed to lice or currently has lice on Opening Day and you are aware of it, please do not bring her to camp or put her on the bus until she has been properly treated.
 Additionally, please disclose this information to our medical team so that we can provide proper follow-up treatments once she arrives at camp.

-Lastly, on Opening or Closing Day, if you or anyone in your family has been exposed to lice, we respectfully ask that you not come to camp, for the safety of your daughter and all of our campers and staff.
+Lastly, on Opening or Closing Day, if you or anyone in your family has been exposed to lice, we respectfully ask that you not come to camp, for the safety of your camper and all of our campers and staff.

 Infirmary Email Address